svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

  });
 ```

- <strong>[webapp/js/app/category/specialItem.js]</strong>

 SpecialItem is object that extends Item.
 In order to extend Item object, we must import Item as a dependency<strong>['./item'].</strong>
- Now Item object is available for use in our new SpecialItem module.
+Now Item object is available for use in our new SpecialItem module: `[webapp/js/app/category/specialItem.js]`.

 ```js
  "use strict";